 You increase your empathy by making listening, rather than speaking, the focal point of your interactions.
 As a leader, you must often be the one to start the conversation.
 But you must also be the one to do most of the listening once the conversation is underway.

 A good way to prioritise listening is to ask people about their feelings and opinions before you talk about your own.
 This is something you can do, not only with customers, but also with your staff and colleagues.
-And the most inspiring leaders listen to understand as opposed to listening simply to reply: they do not need to hear the sound of their own voices.
+And the most inspiring leaders listen to understand as opposed to listening to reply: they do not need to hear the sound of their own voice.

 If your team feels unheard, they will feel invisible.
 Work becomes intensely lonely and productivity inevitably suffers.
 Any leader in such a scenario will rarely leave a favourable impression.